IMPORTANT ANNOUNCEMENTS FOR THE WEEK OF

 ……………………………………

-Prayer List: Bill, Lynn, Helen, Sharon, Donald, Shirley, Clara, Carol, Lee, Maria, Deborah, Sherri, Luis, Ginette, Mary, Alice, Tara, Elizabeth, Judy, Riitta, Raz, Alice, Heide, Barb.
+Prayer List: Bill, Lynn, Helen, Sharon, Donald, Shirley, Clara, Carol, Lee, Maria, Deborah, Sherri, Luis, Ginette, Mary, Donna, Alice, Tara, Elizabeth, Judy, Riitta, Raz, Barb, Jean.

 ……………………………………

-Weekly Bible Study will resume again on September 17th.
-It will take place at 10:30 am every Wednesday, except the 2nd week of the month in the lounge at St. Peter’s Place.
+Weekly Bible Study – Next session – November 5, 2025 at 10:30 am.
+It takes place every Wednesday, except the 2nd week of the month in the lounge at St. Peter’s Place.

 ……………………………………